 Month-by-month data for 2015 is represented by an average value because the methanol data was no longer available in monthly increments for that time period.
-As discussed in the section on nitrogen discharge, in mid-2022, the operation of the biological improvements project was initiated.
+In mid-2022, the operation of the biological improvements project was initiated.
 Those improvements and a pilot program to use an alternative carbon source removed the need for methanol usage.